cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ![alt text](/uploads/RegretLocker14.png)

-With this method, the malware can generate a different AES key as long as it's receiving a different RSA key from C2C.
-However, this AES key is constant after this encryption if the malware is run offline, so it should be straightforward to produce a decrypting tool if either C2C is down or the PC is not connected to the Internet.
+With this method, the malware can generate a different AES key as long as it's receiving a different RSA key from C&C. However, this AES key is constant after this encryption if the malware is run offline, so it should be straightforward to produce a decrypting tool if either C&C is down or the PC is not connected to the Internet.

 ### Encryption - USB Drives